safe-global/safe-apps-sdk/guides/drain-safe-app/01-bootstrap-the-app.md

 Click "add", and it should open the app.
 You'll also find it in the app list from now on

-**Tip**: When using the Brave Browser this only works when the "Shields" feature is deactivated since `localhost:3000/manifest.json` is dedecated as a tracker.
+**Tip**: When using the Brave Browser the "Shields" feature has to be deactivated.
+Otherwise Brave doesn't allow any localhost connections.

-.

 ![Screenshot of the default template app](/guides/drain-safe-app/images/template-app-view.png)